galaxyproject/training-material/topics/fair/tutorials/fair-ena/tutorial.md

 {: .agenda}

 # 01. Introduction
 DNA sequencing has become one of the key technologies in molecular biology, with applications in diagnostics, evolutionary biology, drug discovery, forensics and much more.
-Drop in sequencing costs and breakthroughs in sequencing technologies has seen increasing utilization of sequencing as a research tool featuring in thousands of life-science publications every year.
+Drop in sequencing costs and breakthroughs in sequencing technologies has seen increasing utilization of sequencing as a research tool, featuring in thousands of life-science publications every year.

-Prior to publication many journals and funders require authors to submit their raw sequence data to one of the three INSDC member databases – ENA, NCBI or DDBJ – between which data is synchronised on a daily basis.
+Prior to publication many journals and funders require authors to submit their raw sequence data to one of the three INSDC member databases – **ENA, NCBI or DDBJ** – between which data is synchronised on a daily basis.
 INSDC is the core infrastructure for sharing nucleotide sequence data and metadata in the public domain.
 Data in INSDC member databases is available permanently, for free and with unrestricted access.
 For each submitted sequence a unique accession number is issued which can be reported in the publication.

 The three databases have different methods for making submissions.
 If your database of choice is ENA and you need to submit data stored on a remote server, you are in the right place.
-This tutorial will cover how to find your way around the ENA Webin portal for uploading raw sequencing read data and accompanying metadata and use [cURL](https://en.wikipedia.org/wiki/CURL) to copy read files over to ENA's FTP server.
+This tutorial will cover how to find your way around the ENA Webin portal for uploading raw sequencing read data as well as accompanying metadata, and use [cURL](https://en.wikipedia.org/wiki/CURL) to copy read files over to ENA's FTP server.

-If you would like to use Galaxy tools for submission to ENA you may find [this](https://training.galaxyproject.org/training-material/topics/galaxy-interface/tutorials/upload-data-to-ena/tutorial.html) tutorial helpful.
+If you would like to use Galaxy tools for submission to ENA you may find [Submitting sequence data to ENA](https://training.galaxyproject.org/training-material/topics/galaxy-interface/tutorials/upload-data-to-ena/tutorial.html) tutorial helpful.

 <tip-title>What is cURL?</tip-title>
-cURL is a command-line tool and library for transferring data over the internet.
+>cURL is a command-line tool and library for transferring data over the internet.
 It allows you to send and receive data from various protocols like HTTP, FTP, and more.
 In simple terms, it's a tool that helps your computer talk to other computers on the internet and fetch or send information, like downloading files from a website or making API requests.
 {: .tip}

 ## ENA Submission Routes